microsoft/Windows-IoT-Samples/ExternalProcessLauncher/CS/README.md

 }
 ```

 The application has been added to the solution as a *console application*.
-To create your own console application, please refer to the [Console Application Sample](/Samples/memorystatus).

 To be able to find and invoke the SampleConsoleApplication exe at runtime, we need to package the output exe with the AppX.
 We've already added it to the sample application.
 However, to do the same in your own application, you can follow these steps: